-Collaboratively curated by the Ivan Allen College of Liberal Arts at the Georgia Institute of Technology and the Georgia Tech Archives, this digital collection is a project in progress that seeks to aggregate existing archival records related to Ivan Allen Jr.'s legacy and southern progress and to collect new materials documenting these themes.
+Collaboratively curated by the Ivan Allen College of Liberal Arts at the Georgia Institute of Technology and the Georgia Tech Archives, this selection of mayoral records and related digital collection is a project in progress that seeks to aggregate existing archival records related to Ivan Allen Jr.'s legacy and southern progress and to collect new materials documenting these themes.
 The project creators hope that the digital collection will serve as a point of embarkation for researchers and citizens interested in learning more about Allen’s life and legacy and the history of social change in Atlanta.

 Some of the goals from the first phase of the project included:

 - Combining related materials that are scattered across several institutions in and around Atlanta, with the support of partner institutions (see Contributors).
 The aggregation of materials would serve as a point of departure for study.